 So today, let’s talk about everything you need to know about alcohol in Thailand.

-In Thailand, there’s a weird law nobody can explain that could be quite surprising to many foreigners.
+In Thailand, nobody can explain a weird law that could be pretty surprising to many foreigners.

-You can buy alcohol in Thailand (in shops) ONLY from 11 am to 2 pm and from 5 pm to midnight.
+The alcohol selling times if 11 am to 2 pm and from 5 pm to midnight.

-I repeat, you can online buy alcohol in shops between :
+I repeat you can only buy alcohol in shops between :

 - 11 am to 2 pm and 5 pm to midnight

-And nobody really knows why.
-The only thing for sure is shops are really strict about the rules.
+And nobody knows why.
+The only thing for sure is the shop owners are strict about the rules.

 So stock up when you can, and remember to keep some alcohol at home somewhere in case you want a drink during these dry hours.

-But curiously enough, this law only applies to shops.
+But curiously enough, this law only applies to local stores.

-You can still buy drinks in bars, restaurants, and clubs at any time during the day, as long as you drink there.
+You can still buy drinks in bars, restaurants, and entertainment venues at any time during the day, as long as you drink there.

 No take-away allowed.